Practical Female Psychology: Summary & Review

 PROS

-Albeit I heavily criticized “Practical Female Psychology” for its pop psychology and its made-up facts, I also have to praise it for the many pearls of wisdom it presents.
+Although I heavily criticized “Practical Female Psychology” for its pop psychology and made-up facts, I also have to praise it for the many pearls of wisdom it presents.

 I even took something away from our products here which is the greatest compliment I can make to the authors.